CyVerse-learning-materials/SciApps_guide/bsa.rst

      ..
 Note::
        Click the info (i) icon to check the analysis status.
 The 'eye' icon (for visualization) is grayed out before the job is completed.

+       - **Specify the maximum read depth**: Filtered out SNPs that might be in the repeat region
+       - **Specify the minimum read depth**: Filtered out SNPs that might be due to sequencing or alignment error
+       - **Keep EMS snps only**: Whether or not to just keep EMS mutations (GC to AT)
+       - **Specify the minimum variant ...**: Only SNPs with allele frequency above the threshold will be kept

   5. Once COMPLETED, click '1: bcftools_filter-1.8' (from the History panel) to expand outputs.
 There are three output files.

      |bcftools_res|